blynkkk/blynkkk.github.io/readme.md

 > Yes, you can use Blynk just with a USB cable.
 There is a step-by-step [instruction](http://blynkkk.github.io/#other-hardware-and-connection-type-connect-over-usb) on how to do it.

 - Can Blynk handle multiple Arduinos?
+> Yes.
+There 2 ways right now :
+> - you may use same [Auth Token](http://blynkkk.github.io/#getting-started-getting-started-with-application-auth-token) for different hardware.
+In that case you can control few hardwares from 1 dashboard.
-> Yes, you can do it using Bridge functionality which allows you to do that.
+> - you can do it using [Bridge functionality](http://blynkkk.github.io/#widgets-other-bridge) which allows you to send messages from one hardware to another.

 - Does Blynk server store sensor data when app goes offline?
 > Yes, for all push widgets.
 We also plan to implement Data Log Widget, which will show you historical data on an app.